 Total | ₹ 1093.50 |

 Let’s discuss the Schematics section by section for better understanding.
 A type C USB port is used for both charging as well as programming purposes.
 The power from the USB port is connected to a power path controller circuit built around a P-Channel MOSFET U2 and a diode D1.
-When the USB power is available the device will operate from the USB power and also will charge the internal battery, when the USB power is cut, the device will automatically change to battery power.
+When the USB power is available, the device will operate from the USB power and will also charge the internal battery.
+When the USB power is cut, the device will automatically change to battery power.
 For voltage regulation, we have used a MIC5219 3.3V LDO from Microchip, which is capable of providing up to 500mA of current with a very low dropout voltage of 500mV at full load.
-A slide switch with a pullup resistor is connected to the enable pin of MIC5219.
+A slide switch with a pull-up resistor is connected to the enable pin of MIC5219.
 This switch is used for turning on and off the thermal camera.
-When this pin is pulled to the ground the LDO will be shut down and hence the other parts of the device too, except the battery charging section.
-For charging the internal battery we are using a TP4056 charge controller which is capable of a maximum charge current of 1A.
-For battery voltage sensing we have used a classic voltage divider, which will reduce the battery voltage to a safe level for measurement.
+When this pin is pulled to the ground, the LDO will be shut down, and hence the other parts of the device too, except the battery charging section.
+For charging the internal battery, we are using a TP4056 charge controller, which is capable of a maximum charge current of 1A.
+For battery voltage sensing, we have used a classic voltage divider, which will reduce the battery voltage to a safe level for measurement.

-In the last section, we have the motor driver circuit.
-Each motor driver circuit consists of SI2302 N-Channel MOSFET along with a flyback diode and pulldown resistor.
+In the last section, we had the motor driver circuit.
+Each motor driver circuit consists of an SI2302 N-Channel MOSFET along with a flyback diode and pulldown resistor.
 There are 4 such circuits, for each motor.
 When a high signal is applied to the gate of the driver MOSFET, it will turn on and drive the motor.
 We will be using PWM signals to control the motor speed.
 The flyback diode and the capacitors are in place to protect the circuit from any back EMF or voltage spikes.

 Here is the PCB.